-Was Jerry Hicks’s cancer a scam?
+Was the way they handled Jerry Hicks’s cancer a cruel scam?
 The answer may surprise you.
-We took an in-depth look at the evidence and asked several experts for comment.
-Here’s what we found out.
+We took an in-depth look and asked some experts for comments.
+Here’s what we found.

 By David Stone

 Deceptive From the Start